|Have some domino size rubber stamps, but want to use them for projects other than domino jewelry?

 also look nice on clear acrylic.
 Since the front is very slippery it may take practice not to smear your ink by wiggling while stamping on the slick surface.

 If you're coloring with Stickles or other glitter glue and your first coat doesn't give you enough glitter density, just wait for it to dry and apply another coat.
-There will always
+There will always be

-have to add a paper backing or a paint layer/dark sealer.
+to add a paper backing or a paint layer/dark sealer.

 If you'd like to use my instructions or pictures on your website or blog, please include credit to: www.TheEnchantedGallery.com

 |Above I've tested out stamping my image with VersaFine ink onto patterned scrapbooking paper.
 I then coated the back (frosted) side of the acrylic pendant with Glossy